(Last Updated on October 24, 2023)

 Voilà!
 A timeline!

 As for what to put on the timeline, we generally use pre-made figures and images found online.
-At first we glued or taped the figures into the timeline, but I’ve found it’s easier to print timeline figures on label sheets so the kids can just peel and stick!
+(Search for your curriculum plus “timeline figures” and often you’ll find someone who’s already made exactly what you need!)
+At first we glued or taped the figures into the timeline, but I’ve found it’s easier to print timeline figures on label sheets so the kids can just cut, peel, and stick!